On this page:

 Instructors expect that assignments are written especially for that course.
 Students who would like to submit the same or similar work to more than one course must receive written permission from all instructors involved in advance of the assignment due date.
 If the assignment was completed for a non-Harvard course, the student must consult with their current instructor.
 A student who fails to receive written permission may be required to withdraw from the class.

-The instructor should send a formal communication to Patrick O’Brien, GSAS assistant dean of student affairs, giving permission for the student to submit the material to meet course requirements in more than one class.
+The instructor should send a formal communication to the Office of Student Affairs giving permission for the student to submit the material to meet course requirements in more than one class.
 All instructors involved must sign the request, which will be included in the student’s academic record.

 Collaboration with others when completing assignments varies depending on the policy set by the course head.
 Students must assume that collaboration is prohibited unless explicitly permitted by the instructor and, if allowed, students must acknowledge the extent of any collaboration in all submitted work.